jonnew/Oat/README.md

       regardless of remote requests for data processing chain updates.
 If remote sychronization is required, this is undesirable.
-    - One thing that could be done is to implement buffer components that provide FIFOs that can follow `pure SINKs`.
+    - One thing that could be done is to implement buffer components that provide FIFOs that can follow `pure SINK`'s.
 However, this should only deal with 'hickups' in data processing.
 There is no free
       lunch: if consumers cannot keep up with producers on average, then consumers need to speed up or producers need to slow down.
     - EDIT: `oat-buffer` takes care of this.
-- [ ] oat-posifilt kalman sample period redundancy
-  - The kalman filter requires the user to provide the sample period of incoming positions, but this is now stored with each position packet.
 - [ ] GigE interface cleanup
     - ~~The PGGigeCam class is a big mess.
 It has has tons of code redundancy.~~
         - EDIT: A lot of this is due to the PG API.
 I've cleaned up a bit, but